 It takes artists—plus working critics such as Saltz—to say no to the now and yes to the not yet, but can they?
 In "The Battle for Babylon," he observes the price of growth without losing hope, thanks to artists empowered to act as curators and to alternative spaces.
 Maccarone may know the price of everything.
 Yet, says its press release, the gallery is still "fuckin' psyched" about its latest exhibition.

-This Web site keeps returning to the politics of art institutions—including the demands of art fairs such as Pulse and Volta, corporate collectors, magazine puff pieces, proliferating galleries, and earlier and earlier openings.
+This Web site keeps returning to the politics of art institutions—including the demands of art fairs such as Pulse and Volta, corporate collectors, magazine puff pieces, art as spectacle, proliferating galleries, and earlier and earlier openings.
 I have argued that they put pressure on art to deliver readily intelligible images, whereas Saltz worries more about critics reduced to "cheerleaders, reporters, or hip metaphysicians."
 In other words, I worry less about the good intentions of writers, artists, and dealers than about the roles of each.
 In the past century, art could stake its future on taking chances, on real alternatives.
 Before that, it could rely instead on shared traditions vital enough to permit reinterpretation and reinvigoration, as implied in speaking of the Renaissance.
 What does that leave for the future now?

 An efficient, commercial art world implies a degree of conservatism and yet also the fragmentation of a free market, unlike anything an economist like David Galenson could imagine.
 Does that supply what David Carrier would call art-world democracy?
 Does that render both the cutting edge and the Salon equally inoperative?
 Curiously, the avant-garde and the academy remain influential, both as ideas and as institutions.
 Witness the recent focus on emerging artists who just happen to attend the right school.
 That produces a lot of good art, but not necessarily a certain future.